-Janet is a member of the Institute of Chartered Accountants, the Governance Institute and the Australian Institute of Company Directors.
-She has previous board experience with not-for-profit boards and committees and is currently a mentor with the Financial Executives Institute.
+Ms Young is a member of the Institute of Chartered Accountants, Governance Institute and the Australian Institute of Company Directors.
+She has previous board experience with NFP boards and committees including NIDA, The Song Company and Playworks.
+She is currently a mentor with the Financial Executives Institute.

 Board Member - Peninsula Health

 Felicity Topp is the Chief Executive of Peninsula Health.

 Felicity is an experienced healthcare executive with over 35 years working in public health.
 Her previous role prior to joining Peninsula Health was at the Peter MacCallum Cancer Centre where she was the Deputy Chief Executive.
 She has also held executive roles at Barwon Health and the Royal Melbourne Hospital.
 Felicity has a Masters of Public Health, Bachelor of Nursing, and post grad qualifications in intensive care nursing and health counselling.
 Felicity is a Fellow of the Fairfax Ethical Leadership Centre and a graduate of the Australian Institute of Company Directors.